 Latham & Watkins (“Latham” or “the firm”) is committed to collecting, maintaining, and using personal information about our clients and business contacts responsibly.
-The provisions of data protection laws in Europe and elsewhere impose strict conditions on the firm.
+The provisions of data protection laws in Europe, the United Kingdom and elsewhere impose strict conditions on the firm.
 The firm has made a commitment through our Binding Corporate Rules to apply a consistent standard across the firm when collecting, using, and managing personal information.
 You can find out more about our Binding Corporate Rules below.
 See section 5 International Transfers.

 This privacy notice explains how we may collect, use and disclose information about clients and other business and firm contacts, and describes the rights you may have in respect of your own personal information.
 Please read it carefully.

-Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom and as an affiliated partnership conducting the practice in Japan.
-Latham & Watkins operates in South Korea as a Foreign Legal Consultant Office.
-In the Kingdom of Saudi Arabia, Latham & Watkins LLP works in cooperation with the Law Office of Salman M. Al-Sudairi.
+Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom (UK) and as an affiliated partnership conducting the practice in Japan.
+Latham & Watkins operates in Israel through a limited liability company, in South Korea as a Foreign Legal Consultant Office, and in Saudi Arabia through a limited liability company.

 This notice applies to the individual client contacts with whom we deal, including prospective clients.
 It applies to personal information that is collected as part of our client on-boarding process and disengagement, as well as to the information gathered during the course of a client relationship.